SokratisVidros/slack_pytsk/README.md

 A Sleuthkit tool to check the slack space at the end of each file in a filesystem.

+The smaller allocation unit in a file system is a block, and blocks normally contain multiple disk sectors.
+As a result, when a user is creating a file with a size that is not a perfect multiple of a block size, some free space remains in the last block, called block slack space.
+Some operating systems fill this space with 0s (null bytes) but others apparently let the other disk sectors unchanged, therefore possibly containing previous data.

 The project is based on pytsk.

 ##How to use